maid51play/butler/README.md

 ## Reporting a bug

 If you find a bug in our codebase, we want to hear about it!
 Please [open up an issue][new-issue] about it with steps to reproduce the bug and the expected behavior vs the actual behavior.
 Screenshots are especially helpful!
-The maintainers of the codebase will label it as a [bug][label-bug] issue and prioritize it in the backlog appropriately. **Even if you intend to work on a fix yourself, please still open a bug ticket for posterity!** If you mention that you are already developing a fix for the bug, the maintainers will assign the issue to you and categorize it appropriately in the [project board][project-board].
+The issue will be labeled as a [bug][label-bug] and a maintainer will prioritize it in the backlog appropriately. **Even if you intend to work on a fix yourself, please still open a bug ticket for posterity!** If you mention that you are already developing a fix for the bug, the maintainers will assign the issue to you and categorize it appropriately in the [project board][project-board].

 ## Requesting a feature